If you’re interested in a free consultation about studying for the GRE with a 99th percentile GRE tutor, please contact us.

-1. Your overall process
+1. Your overall process when preparing for the GRE

 a) Start with a diagnostic test.
 What are your specific strengths and weaknesses?
 Use the error log to discern the patterns.